tchajed/seplogic-demo/README.md

   recursively is safe, and
 - [binary_search.v](src/binary_search.v), which proves functional correctness of the insert and search procedures for a binary search tree.

+[extensions.v](src/extensions.v) might also be interesting: it makes these examples a bit more complete by implementing more functions to construct trees, and implements a parallel version of `delete_tree` whose proof is more or less the same as the sequential version due to the magic of concurrent separation logic.